 - Trade-in equity – If you have a trade-in that has equity, you can apply it to the requirement.

 - Combination – To put more money down, or if your trade-in equity isn’t enough to meet the minimum requirement, you can combine cash plus trade-in equity.

 The Bottom Line

+When you’re ready to find a dealer to work with, Drivers Lane is here to assist.
 We connect car buyers with poor credit to local special finance dealerships.
 This takes the hassle out of trying to locate one that can help you on your own.
-Get started right now by filling out our free and secure car loan request form.
+Get started right now by filling out our free and secure auto loan request form.